Preface

 source venv/bin/activate

-Ok what we just did?
-The command source venv/bin/activate is used to activate the virtual environment you created using python3 -m venv venv.
-Let’s break down what this command does:
+is used to activate the virtual environment you created using python3 -m venv venv

 source: